Our Shingle Products

 This plywood base offers the home builder a unique opportunity to take advantage of the design and performance features of the plywood substrate over the entire roof structure.
 If applied in accordance with the Australian Building Codes, the structural benefits include cost and thermal savings, vermin and pest exclusion and durability against impacts such as hail, storms and falling branches.

 Laid over the ply is the shingle underlayment.
 This provides a membrane under the shingles and in roof valleys.
-A second membrane for use in valleys provides additional waterproofing and is specially formulated to resist high temperatures, and has a tear resistant film and adhesive bottom surface.
+A second membrane for use in valleys provides additional waterproofing and is specially formulated to resist high temperatures, and has a tear resistant film and adhesive under side.

 The roof shingles as selected can now be applied together with the appropriate ventilation, ridge capping and ancillary roof flashing.